opencog/generate/README.md

 is a networked web of interconnected moves, transitions, constraints.
-In essence, this is as a constraint satisfaction solver which allows probabilistic weighting and guiding, and allows the general problem to be described as a collection of syntactical rules or moves (aka rules of inference, axioms, judgments).
+In essence, this is as a constraint satisfaction solver which allows probabilistic weighting and guiding, and allows the general problem to be described as a collection of syntactical rules or moves (AKA rules of inference, axioms, judgments).

 Currently focused on natural language generation; however, the theory